 Can Prosecutors Prove A Domestic Violence Case If Victim Won’t Testify?

-They have special units that all do is handle domestic violence-related offenses, and they have marching orders in Los Angeles County and the Valley to make sure that offenders are punished, lose their gun rights; there's a protective order put in place, a lot of times, they'll seek jail time, they want them to do domestic violence classes.
+They have special units that all do is handle domestic violence-related offenses, and they have marching orders in Los Angeles County and the Valley to make sure that offenders are punished and lose their gun rights; there's a protective order put in place, a lot of times, they'll seek jail time, they want them to do domestic violence classes.

 Admission of Hearsay Statements